rharbird/microbit-challenges/docs/source/basics/functionsii.rst

 Can you spot what is wrong?
 If you try to run it in a shell, you'll probably get this message: `` UnboundLocalError: local variable 'age' referenced before assignment``.

 To understand this, we have to talk about scope.
-Scope is an area in which a variable is defined, can be accessed and written to.
-From this point of viex, we know two types of variables: global and local.
+Scope is an 'area' in which a variable is defined, can be accessed and written to.
+From this point of view we know two types of variables: global and local.
 By default, all variables defined within a function are local - you cannot access them outside the function.
 And since the scope within the function is different from the global one, it's possible to use the same name for two different variables.

-Can you explain what happened above now?
+Can you explain what happened in the code snippet above now?

 ``age`` outside of ``printBirthdayGreeting()`` function is a global variable.
 However, when we want to access it inside the function, Python considers it to be a new local variable.
 How do we solve this?
 We declare the variable ``age`` as ``global``: ::